antoniogweb/PHP2xAI/PHP2XAI/01-introduction.md

 The PHP runtime can still be selected for debugging, portability, and reference comparisons.
 It is not the intended high-throughput training path.

-## SIMD, Eigen, and future CUDA
+## Typed runtime and providers

-The native runtime keeps its graph and operation contract independent from the acceleration backend.
-Scalar kernels provide the general reference and stride-aware fallbacks.
-Common contiguous high-volume paths are being migrated progressively to Eigen, which can use SIMD instructions selected by the compiler and CPU architecture.
-The same separation is intended to permit a future CUDA backend without changing PHP model code or the serialized graph format.
+The native C++ runtime stores each tensor in a buffer allocated for its declared dtype.
+NAIVE kernels dispatch on that dtype and use typed pointers; Eigen overrides selected CPU kernels while inheriting the NAIVE implementation for other paths.
+The graph selects operation kernels by shape and attributes, while the runtime provider selects the implementation of virtual kernel entry points.
+CUDA is a future possibility, not a currently available provider.

+The public PHP and FFI boundaries still exchange values as PHP numbers and C++ `Scalar` (`float`).
+On entry, C++ writes those values into the storage type declared by each graph tensor; reads back to PHP/FFI convert values to `Scalar`.
+Inside the C++ runtime, tensors and kernels support `FLOAT32`, `FLOAT64`, `INT32`, and `INT64`.
+The FFI boundary has not yet become a zero-conversion, arbitrary-dtype interface.

-See [SIMD and Eigen migration](15-simd-and-eigen.md) for the current migration state.
+See [SIMD and Eigen](15-simd-and-eigen.md) for provider selection and the current optimized paths.

 ## Main components